 5. Before You Eat, Be Grateful

 Be grateful, like saying grace.
-Use our grateful dung bracelet as a way to learn how to relax before you eat.
+Use the Grateful Dung Bracelet as a way to learn how to relax before you eat.
 Just relaxing your system and having a calm body before you accept food will significantly improve your digestion and the amount of stress that food causes to your body.

 6. Find Out what your Poo Says About you